25 Things to Do With Kids in Emeryville - 510 Families

 2. Home Depot workshops — Wait, what?
 Yep!
 Monthly kids’ workshops teach construction skills with basic tools and parent involvement.
 They supply the kits, you bring the patience.

-3. Christie Park — Tucked behind the Public Market, you’ll find an inventive play structure for your kids to explore.
+3. Christie Park ebi tiny logo — Tucked behind the Public Market, you’ll find an inventive play structure for your kids to explore.
 Whale Park is super cute and well designed in a nautical theme, but not fenced in.
 Sigh…For a coffee fix, order your Peet’s from the app and it will be waiting for you when you walk through.

 4. Emeryville Swim Center — This lovely pool has swim lessons for all ages starting at infancy with parent participation.
-Recreation Swim starts June 19 for 2023 season.

 5. See a cheap movie — At Bay Street, join the AMC movie club, called Stubs A-List, for $5 Tuesday movies.